-Ask yourself, those who participated and wrote the Constitution, were any of them Black or African American?
+Ask yourself, those who participated and wrote the Constitution, were any of them Black?
 Research the significance of the year 1619, the Reconstruction Era, the Jim Crow Era, Civil Rights and the Black Power Movements, and see how they relate to African Americans and Black people.
-Research Segregation, Gentrification, Redlining, Redistricting, Busing, Poor Housing, Racism, Poor Healthcare, Poor School System, Poor Politicians, Poverty, Drugs, Crime, Homelessness, Mass Incarceration, and ‘Police’ that don’t live in the Community that police the Community, and that are of opposite race.
+Research segregation, gentrification, redlining, redistricting, busing, poor housing, racism, poor healthcare, poor school systems, poor politicians, poverty, drugs, crime, homelessness, mass incarceration, and ‘police’ that don’t live in the community that police the community, and that are of opposite race.

 Once you are able to thoroughly research, examine and be sincere about your resolve, ONLY then you will be able to understand why, what happened to Mr. George Floyd was SUPPOSED to happen.

-The above were just a few select CAPTIVE-VOICES from behind these walls.
-But, of course, there are other voices as well.
-Such as the ones who walk around wearing Blue with shinny Badges.
-So, in the interest of being “objective”, I reached out to a few officers for comments as well.
+The above were just a few select captive voices from behind these walls.
+But, of course, there are other voices as well such as the ones who walk around wearing blue with shiny badges.
+So, in the interest of being objective, I reached out to a few officers for comments as well.
 That went as follows:

-Yeah, outside some people curse me out when they see me in uniform.
-But, I don’t give a S**t.
-I say F**k you to them.
+Outside some people curse me out when they see me in uniform.
+But, I don’t give a shit.
+I say “fuck you” to them.

-I call it politics because, you know, what happened to the whole thing about the F***ing virus.
-They all forgot about that on CNN, Fox and what’s that other channel, and this thing is all over the place now and people are burning and looting.
-Like I said, I think it’s all politics man and I stay away form that.
+I call it politics because, you know, what happened to the whole thing about the fucking virus?
+They all forgot about that on CNN, Fox, and this thing is all over the place now.
+And people are burning and looting.
+Like I said, I think it’s all politics and I stay away from that.

 Like I said, I feel bad about what happened to that guy and I wouldn’t let it happen.